 POINT-IN-TIME DATABASE DUMP

-We now have a point-in-time database dump of the parts as a gzipped XML file.
+We now have a point-in-time database dump of the parts as a gzipped XML file or a sql file.
 This file is a direct dump of the parts table and the sequence and features table of the Registry using mysqldump.
-This dump was made 186 April 2016.
+This dump was made 27 July 2016.
 We will put it on a cron job in the future.

 We also have an evaluation of the number of times a part is used in other parts.
 This will be found in the field 'uses'.
 Note that we have excluded B0015, B0010, B0012, and B0034 from the calculation since they are so often used.
 We have also excluded construction intermediates since they are neither basic nor final parts.
 This information is now included in the part download above.

 Part query service